AbhijeetP21/Dinodash/README.md

    - **Achievements** are unlocked as you reach new milestones like "First 100 Points" or "Survive for 5 Minutes."
    - Dynamic **Day and Night background** that change with different game stages.

-Stay alive as long as possible, and compete to get the **highest score** on the leaderboard!
+Keep Glino the Dino alive as long as possible, and compete to get the **highest score** on the leaderboard!

 Gameplay recording: https://youtu.be/naddU47TrCw